husseinaluie/FlowSieve/Documentation/INSTALL.md

 A makefile is included to simplify compiling.
 As a first test of your install, try `make clean; make Case_Files/coarse_grain.x`.
-If the executable compiles successfully, then a good next step is to check out the [tutorials that are provided](../Tutorial/TUTORIAL.md) (\ref tutorials1) to familiarize yourself with the code usage.
+If the executable compiles successfully, then a good next step is to check out the [tutorials that are provided](\ref tutorials1) to familiarize yourself with the code usage.

 ## make arguments
 * `make clean`